abinit/abinit/doc/tutorial/eph4isotc.md

 Hopefully, the next versions of the code will provide ...
 0.04 Ha ~ 1 eV

-Then we activate two tricks just to make the calculation faster:
+Then we activate two tricks to make the calculation faster:

 ```sh
 mixprec 1